"Oakland Plantation Bottle Garden" by NPS/Photo , public domain

 Oakland Plantation Store

-The park does not have a visitor center, though the Oakland Plantation Store is the park's main visitor contact station Wednesday through Sunday.
-Inside the store you'll find historic exhibits and a gift shop.
-NPS passport stamps and Junior Ranger books are located on the back porch of the Store and are available daily even when the Store is closed on Monday and Tuesday.
+The park does not have a visitor center, though the historic Oakland Plantation Store is the park's main visitor contact station Wednesday through Sunday.
+Inside the store you'll find historic exhibits and a park store/gift shop.
+NPS passport stamps and Junior Ranger books are located inside the store.
+The park store/gift shop is closed on Monday and Tuesday.

 To reach Oakland Plantation, take I-49 to Exit 127, Flora/Cypress.
 Head east on LA Highway 120 toward Cypress.
 Cross over LA Highway 1 onto LA Highway 494.
 The parking lot and entrance pavilion for Oakland is 4.5 miles east of Highway 1 on the left.
 To reach the grounds of Magnolia Plantation, take I-49 to Exit 119, Derry.
 Head east on LA Highway 119.
 Cross over LA Highway 1 and proceed for 1.1 miles.
 The parking area of Magnolia Plantation is on the right just before the road closure.